Zhu Bajie

-In modern times, Zhu Bajie is seen as a patron deity of masseuses, hostesses, and prostitutes within Taiwan and other parts of East Asia.
+In modern times, Zhu Bajie is seen as a patron deity of masseuses, hostesses, and prostitutes in Taiwan and other parts of East Asia.

 Abilities

-Naval Warfare
+Naval warfare

-Formerly the Marshal of the Heavenly Shang, commanding 80,000 celestial sailors, Zhu Bajie is very good at fighting underwater—even surpassing Sun Wukong in the underwater environment.
-Sun Wukong is Earth, and according to the Five Elements Theory, Earth and Fire are weakened by Water, which explains his reluctance.
+Formerly a heavenly marshal and commander of 80,000 celestial sailors, Zhu Bajie is skilled at underwater combat, where he is portrayed as surpassing Sun Wukong.

-If fighting underwater, Sun Wukong would always have to chant the Water Avoidance Spell, or transform into a fish or crab to be able to move, but that would be very difficult to fight based on the part Sun Wukong said "If we fight underwater, I have to chant the Water Avoidance Spell or transform into a fish or crab just to move.
+Sun Wukong is associated with Earth, and, according to the Five Elements theory, Earth and Fire are weakened by Water, explaining his reluctance to fight underwater.
+In underwater combat, Sun Wukong must either chant the Water Avoidance Spell or transform into a fish or crab in order to move.
+This makes fighting difficult, as he says, "If we fight underwater, I have to chant the Water Avoidance Spell or transform into a fish or crab just to move.
 How can I fight such monsters?"